ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The System Policy provides input from an operating system or other global preferences that can constrain or influence how an implementation will gather Candidate Paths and Protocol Stacks and race the candidates when establishing a Connection.
 As the details of System Policy configuration and enforcement are largely platform- and implementation- dependent, and do not affect application-level interoperability, the Transport Services API {{?I-D.ietf-taps-interface}} does not specify an interface for reading or writing System Policy.

-The Cached State is the state and history that the implementation keeps for each set of associated endpoints that have previously been used.
+The Cached State is the state and history that the implementation keeps for each set of associated Endpoints that have previously been used.
 An application ought to explicitly request any required or desired properties via the Transport Services API.

 ## Transport Services API Concepts